babykarte/babykarte/CONTRIBUTING.md

 ### Issues

 - If you'd like to report a bug, please give us as little information as possible about
-  - what browser and OS are you using?
+  - what browser and OS are you using
   - does the bug just appear on a specified POI?
-Link to that POI?
-Or it is appearing across Babykarte?
+Or it is appearing across Babykarte? _Link to that POI_
-  - What are the steps to reproduce the problem?
+  - the steps to reproduce the problem
 - If you'd like to suggest a feature, please keep in mind that this map is mainly aimed at parents of babies and toddlers.
 New filters should contain POIs that are relevant for that age group.
 So e.g. no schools or youth centres.

 ## Developers